IGITUGraz/IGI-Reading-Group/index.md

 In the SS 2021, the journal club will take place every Wednesday at 11:00 online (or, if possible, in in the IGI seminar room).

-If you're from outside IGI and would like to attend a particular session, contact `mueller [at] igi.tugraz.at`.
+If you're from outside IGI and would like to attend a particular session, contact `ceca [at] igi.tugraz.at`.

 ## Current presentation cycle

-Ceca, Christoph, Dominik, Eben, Florian, Guozhang, Horst, Isabel, Max, Michael, Ozan, Roland, Romain, Špela, Thomas L., Titouan
+Ceca, Christoph, Eben, Florian, Guozhang, Horst, Isabel, Max, Ozan, Roland, Romain, Špela, Thomas L., Titouan

 ## Presentations